 Memory slipping?
-Is thinking slower, less sharp?
+Thinking slower, less sharp?
 An acetylcholine deficiency may be why.
-We review the best choline-based, herbal and nutrient supplements.
+We review the best choline-based, herbal, and nutrient supplements.

-But acetylcholine also promotes a positive mood while modulating negative emotions like fear and anger.
+Acetylcholine also promotes a positive mood, while modulating negative emotions like fear and anger.

-And it enhances brain plasticity, a neurological trait that allows your brain to stay mentally flexible throughout your lifetime.
+And it enhances brain plasticity, a trait that allows the brain to stay mentally flexible for a lifetime.

 There are several excellent reasons to consider taking an acetylcholine supplement.

-You may be trying to improve your memory now or want to proactively preserve your memory going forward.
+You may be trying to improve your memory now or want to proactively preserve your memory for the future.

-Maybe you are trying to overcome typical signs of acetylcholine deficiency such as constantly misplacing items, the inability to follow plots and conversations, or ADHD.
+Maybe you are trying to overcome typical signs of acetylcholine deficiency, such as constantly misplacing items, an inability to follow movie plots and conversations, or ADHD.

-Acetylcholine supplements are especially important to consider if you don’t normally consume foods that provide the basic building blocks of acetylcholine.
+Acetylcholine supplements are especially important if you don’t normally consume foods that provide the building blocks of acetylcholine.